UBC-MDS/532_group17/docs/reflection-milestone4.md

 - Color scheme can be changed and title(s) of plots can be made larger.

 ### Is there any feedback (or other insight) that you have found particularly valuable during your dashboard development?

+- Yes, the aforementioned edge case scenarios when there is no art depending on the user's inputs.